-- My short dystopian story “Coming of Darkness” is forthcoming in Galaxy’s Edge magazine (edited by Mike Resnick).
+- My short dystopian story “Coming of Darkness” is forthcoming in the November issue of Galaxy’s Edge magazine (edited by Mike Resnick).

 In September 2014, I won WRiTE CLUB 2014, a flash fiction contest in which participants submit 500-word pieces anonymously (under a pen name) and the audience votes for their favorites.
 There were 167 entries, narrowed by a panel of judges to 32.
 I ultimately wrote 3 different 500-word pieces in the course of five voting rounds.
 A panel of celebrity judges (agents, editors, and authors) chose the winner of the final round.
 They said some very nice things about my writing: